labgem/microscope-user-doc/docs/content/expdata/NGSEvoAnalysis.rst

 Variant analysis
 ################

-This page allows to perform several kind of analysis on a variant profiling project.

 ============
 Introduction
 ============

+To address variant profiling, we designed a bioinformatic pipeline, called SNiPer, which allows the comparison and the detection of small variations (SNPs and InDels) between sequencing reads of evolved clones and the genomic reference sequence of their ancestor.
+Based on the `SSAHA2 <https://www.sanger.ac.uk/tool/ssaha2-0/>`_ package, SNiPer takes into account raw sequencing data and associated qualities to discriminate between true variations and sequencing errors.
+This page allows to perform several kind of analysis on a variant profiling project.

 What is the meaning of the score computed by SNiPer for each variation?
 -----------------------------------------------------------------------